Project

 file-scope freeze_string directive

 Added by akr (Akira Tanaka) about 11 years ago.
-Updated almost 9 years ago.
+Updated about 9 years ago.

 Status: